Tears of the Turtle Cave: Exploration History

 The entrance to Tears of the Turtle Cave was found in 2006.
 The cave passage is mostly a two to three foot wide fissure that follows a stream downward through over 40 rappels.
 Initial single-day expeditions of the cave reached a depth of 400 feet.
 In 2014, a team of nine cavers underwent the first multi-day expedition and explored a new passage pushing the cave to a depth of 1629 feet, surpassing New Mexico's Lechuguilla Cave to become the deepest known limestone cave in the United States.
 Exploration continued in 2016 when teams descended to a depth of 1659 feet.
 A 2019 expedition extended the known depth of the cave to 1863.8 ft., and in 2022 the cave was explored further to a depth of 2052 ft.

+In 2024, cavers set up a camp 2 beyond camp 1, and continued exploration of the cave based out of camp 2.
+The depth of the cave increased to 2477 ft, ending at a sump, with other possible leads that could continue the cave further up.
+Camp 2 was a small room with a pool in the floor that necessitated sleeping in hammocks, which led to cavers naming the camp "Camp Dangle".

 The depth of the cave, along with the technical rope work required to reach that depth, 37 F temperature, and remote location of the cave make continued exploration difficult.
 Ongoing exploration is done through the Caves of Montana Project, an official project of the National Speleological Society.
 Exploration is conducted under a MOU with the United States Forest Service.